Good Workers versus Workers of Lawlessness: A New Testament Perspective

 The Danger of Works Without Knowing Christ

-In contrast to having testimony from God Jesus warns in Matthew 7:22–23 of religion that prioritizes works even in "his name";
+In contrast to having testimony from God Jesus warns in Matthew 7:22–23 of religion that calls him lord and prioritizes works in "his name";

 “Many will say to Me on that day, ‘Lord, Lord, did we not prophesy in Your name, and cast out demons in Your name, and do many mighty works in Your name?’
 And then will I declare to them, ‘I never knew you; depart from Me, you workers of lawlessness.’”